Mindinventory/iOS-Geofence-Demo/README.md

           locationManager.requestState(for: region) // that will check if user is already inside location then it will fire  notification instantly.
          }

-  5) Next for trigger notification when enter or leave form register region.
-For this we can use Local Notifications using UNUserNotification framework which have support only iOs 10 or later
+  5) To trigger notification when enter or leave a registered region, we can use Local Notifications using UNUserNotification framework which is supported only in iOS 10 or later versions

          func fireNotification(obj:TblGeofence , isEnter:Bool)
     {